pouyajamali/omg_empathy/README.md

 * `pip install -r requirements.txt `

 ### Data Processing
-To get valence predictions on evey frames and the mutual laughter frame number, extract faces from video and run `python process_data.py` on trainset.
+To get valence predictions on every frame and the mutual laughter frame number extract faces from video and run `python process_data.py` on trainset.
 For testset, run `python process_data_trainset.py`.

-Specific the file paths in both scripts:
+Specify the file paths in both scripts:

 `path = ./path/to/groundtruth/labels`